-3.2.1 Replacing Damaged Safety Signs
+3.3 Replacing Damaged Safety Signs

-- Always keep safety signs clean and legible. - Replace safety signs that are missing or have become illegible. - Parts that were replaced with a safety decal on them must also have the safety sign replaced. - Replacement safety signs are available from your authorized Distributor, Dealer Parts Department, or Wallenstein Equipment.
+- 1. Keep safety signs clean and legible at all times. - 2.
+Replace safety signs that are missing or have become illegible. - 3.
+Parts that were replaced with a safety decal on them must also have the safety sign replaced. - 4.
+Replacement safety signs are available from your authorized Distributor or Dealer Parts Department or the factory.